mga-mirth/awesome-mirth/README.md

 - 🔧 [HL7 Inspector](https://bitbucket.org/crambow/hl7inspector/wiki/Home) - The HL7 Inspector is a useful open source tool for integration the HL7 Version 2 in a health care environmental.
 - 🔧 [VSCode Connect](https://github.com/tonygermano/connect-vscode) - Environment for testing scripts using the Rhino engine in a pseudo-Mirth environment.
 - 🔧 [Mirth-Jest-Framework](https://github.com/vibinernesto/Mirth-Jest-Framework) - repository to perform unit-testing for mirth scripts outside/inside mirthconnect tool.

+## Template or Example

+- 💡 [Examples for Educational Purposes](https://github.com/ppazos/cabolabs-mirth) - This project has activities for the Mirth Connect Interoperability Workshop designed by CaboLabs.
+- 💡 [PRTG sensors](https://github.com/0xLigety/PRTG-Healthcare) - Monitor your NEXTGEN Connect installation.

 ## Follow